 Cartoon characters can survive a lot of things.
 And if a character ever suffers from the dreaded Anvil on Head, one of several things can happen.
 They can become an Accordion Man, or this trope can occur.

 Often, characters will be Squashed Flat by some heavy object landing on their head, or by going really fast into an immovable object such as a wall, or a big and heavy character will squash a smaller character and leave them stuck to their bodies like Butt Stickers.
+(Literally so, in the case Ass Kicks You where the victim is sat on).
 The resulting injury has the character flattened down to a paper-thin state.
 While in this state, the character becomes incredibly light and can be lifted, manipulated, rolled up, or folded by another character.

 These injuries are hardly ever fatal, and like most Amusing Injuries, are healed in just five seconds.
 Often, all it takes is another character flapping the flattened character around like a beach towel or inflating the character like a balloon to get him or her to return to his/her normal state.

 Although this trope is mostly an Animation Trope, it sometimes creeps into live action shows with a more 'cartoonish' feel.

 Can be the result of a Crush Parade when this trope is exaggerated.

 Overlaps with Paper People, which is either a natural state of the characters or the state that results from being Squashed Flat.
 Not to be confused with Flat Character.
 Compare with Hammered into the Ground.